Notes on Legal Notice

 You think you don't have a commercial website?
 Maybe you are wrong!

 A single banner, Google Adsense or an affiliate link is enough for your website or blog to be classified as a commercial website.
-If you then don't have an Legal Notice, you are usually threatened with a fee-based warning.
+If you don't have a Legal Notice, you will be at risk to get a chargeable warning letter.
 This can quickly become very expensive.
 With a legally compliant Legal Notice, you can save yourself this unnecessary and painful experience.

 Note: This information refers to the legal situation in Germany.
 Similar rules exist in other countries.
 As in Germany, in Austria and Switzerland only a purely private website with no commercial intent is exempt from the Legal Notice